zzt108/YI/README.md

 ## Features
 - User can enter a question and a result of coin throws via the UI
 - User can use Yarrow Stalks method to get a divination
-- User can send result of divination to perplexity.ai side
+- User can send result of divination to perplexity.ai side as a question
 - User can copy result of divination to clipboard to send other ui sides or save it
--
+- Auto Version numbers based on date/time

 ## Data structure
 ![Data structure](
 https://www.plantuml.com/plantuml/png/JOun2y8m48Nt-nMt5OGuEZX8nmuT5DJzQ8yOI2wGNAGY_dUDsDhr--xTUsrMIbg2X-ReIVGI_7Q80M3mb3DsF95D59w0w4JnIhuml6RhiiRqg39hScBnL3YhYxASd7dIbU-OHauV2z3qJXYDYKi9xl56TyOT7g3cS6FMJlxOO4zY2rc6-cMcyLi7lrcLB7c0bcKimRy1